GLOBAL MARKETS-Stocks rebound on cyclical surge, gold edges higher

 By Herbert Lash

-NEW YORK, July 14 (Reuters) - Global equity markets rebounded on Tuesday, buoyed by a surge in cyclical stocks on Wall Street, in a bet the economic recovery would overcome a rollback of California’s reopening, while safe-haven gold prices solidified gains above $1,800 an ounce.
+NEW YORK, July 14 (Reuters) - Global equity markets rebounded on Tuesday, buoyed by a surge in cyclical stocks on Wall Street as investors bet the economic recovery would overcome a rollback of California’s reopening, while safe-haven gold prices solidified gains above $1,800 an ounce.

-A decline in U.S. consumer prices that showed core inflation remained well under the Federal Reserve’s target of 2% tapped Treasury yields down, as did concerns about lockdown restrictions announced Monday in California.
+A decline in U.S. consumer prices that showed core inflation remained well under the Federal Reserve’s target of 2% sent Treasury yields lower, as did concerns about the rollback of business reopenings in California announced Monday.

 Europe’s broad FTSEurofirst 300 index closed down 0.79% and initially weighed on MSCI’s world equity index after a decline overnight in Asian equities.
-The global benchmark index, which tracks shares in 49 nations, turned around 0.14% on a rebounding Wall Street.
+The global benchmark index, which tracks shares in 49 nations, rose 0.53% to 543.54, driven by a rebounding Wall Street.

-Cyclicals outperformed as technology shares were slammed on Wall Street and in Europe, where the tech subsector fell 2.6% in its biggest one-day sell-off in just over a month.
+Cyclicals outperformed as technology shares were slammed in Europe, where the tech subsector fell 2.6% in its biggest one-day sell-off in just over a month.

-The Dow Jones Industrial Average rose 1.54%, the S&P 500 gained 0.7% and the Nasdaq Composite added 0.1% as Apple rose.
-Nasdaq’s gains were limited by declining Amazon.com and Facebook shares.
+The Dow Jones Industrial Average rose 2.13%, the S&P 500 gained 1.34%, and the Nasdaq Composite added 0.94%, reversing early losses on declines in Amazon as Apple rose.

 “But the cyclicals are extremely attractive from a valuation standpoint and an ultimate recovery standpoint.
 They have the most to gain back,” he said.